 The Importance of A Medically-Supervised Heroin Detox Program

 Breaking Heroin addiction can be extremely difficult, even dangerous.
-That’s why choosing the right heroin detox program is vital to a patients safety and the successful start of a rehab and recovery program.
+That’s why choosing the right heroin detox center is vital to a patients safety and the successful start of a rehab and recovery program.
 Our in-patient program includes:

-- A thorough history and physical
+- A thorough history and physical by our physicians

 - Psychological and social assessments